abydow/Python/Basics/09 |Functions.md

 ---

-*Made with 💖 by Python enthusiasts for Python enthusiasts!*
+*Made with 💖  for Python enthusiasts!*

 *Remember: Functions are like friends - the good ones are reusable, reliable, and make your life easier! 🤗*